History of Iran: Mongol invasion (1219–1221)

 The Khwarazmian dynasty only lasted for a few decades, until the arrival of the Mongols.
 Genghis Khan had unified the Mongols, and under him the Mongol Empire quickly expanded in several directions.
 In 1218, it bordered Khwarezm.
 At that time, the Khwarazmian Empire was ruled by Ala ad-Din Muhammad (1200–1220).
 Muhammad, like Genghis, was intent on expanding his lands and had gained the submission of most of Iran.
 He declared himself shah and demanded formal recognition from the Abbasid caliph Al-Nasir.
 When the caliph rejected his claim, Ala ad-Din Muhammad proclaimed one of his nobles caliph and unsuccessfully tried to depose an-Nasir.

 The Mongol invasion of Iran began in 1219, after two diplomatic missions to Khwarezm sent by Genghis Khan had been massacred.
 During 1220–21 Bukhara, Samarkand, Herat, Tus and Nishapur were razed, and the populations were slaughtered.
 The Khwarezm-Shah fled, to die on an island off the Caspian coast.
 During the invasion of Transoxiana in 1219, along with the main Mongol force, Genghis Khan used a Chinese specialist catapult unit in battle; they were used again in 1220 in Transoxania.
 The Chinese may have used the catapults to hurl gunpowder bombs, since they already had them by this time.

-While Genghis Khan was conquering Transoxania and Persia, several Chinese who were familiar with gunpowder were serving in Genghis's army.
-"Whole regiments" entirely made out of Chinese were used by the Mongols to command bomb hurling trebuchets during the invasion of Iran.
-Historians have suggested that the Mongol invasion had brought Chinese gunpowder weapons to Central Asia.
-One of these was the huochong, a Chinese mortar.
-Books written around the area afterward depicted gunpowder weapons which resembled those of China.
+(Note: "Chinggis Khan organized a unit of Chinese catapult specialists in 1214, and these men formed part of the first Mongol army to invade Transoxania in 1219.
+This was not too early for true firearms, and it was nearly two centuries after catapult-thrown gunpowder bombs had been added to the Chinese arsenal.
+Chinese siege equipment saw action in Transoxania in 1220 and in the north Caucasus in 1239–40.")